bb-io/Notion/README.md

 Untranslatable content will also be transferred, with a few exceptions.
 These include:

-- **Reference**
+- **Link preview**
 - **Notion-hosted files** (such as PDFs, audio, video, or images; however, external URLs will work fine)

 For now, these types won't be transferred.
 We are continuously working to improve this process.

-> Translating child pages is also fully supported.
-You can translate child pages by setting the 'Include child pages' optional input to true for the 'Get page as HTML' action.
-If this input is not set or is set to false, we will not extract and translate child pages, and the new (or updated) page will not include these child pages.
+> Translating child pages and child databases is fully supported.
+You can translate child pages and/or child databases by setting the 'Include child pages' and 'Include child databases' optional inputs to true for the 'Get page as HTML' action.
+If these inputs are not set or are set to false, we will not extract or translate child pages/databases, and the new (or updated) page will not include these child pages/databases.

 ## Feedback